North from the Lone Star

 North from the Lone Star is a 1941 American Western film directed by Lambert Hillyer and written by Charles F. Royal.
 The film stars Wild Bill Elliott, Richard Fiske, Dorothy Fay, Dub Taylor, Arthur Loft and Jack Roper.
 The film was released on March 31, 1941, by Columbia Pictures.
+It is the fifth in Columbia Pictures' series of 12 "Wild Bill Hickok" films, followed by Hands Across the Rockies.